-AFCEN carries out a host of studies to explore topics relating to the fields covered by the codes (review of industry best practices, R&D developments, etc.).
-They are not directly related to the codes.
+AFCEN carries out a host of studies to explore topics relating to the fields covered by the codes (review of industry best practices, R&D dvelopments, etc.).
+They are not directly related to the use of the codes.
 Examples include:

-RCC-CW: two studies on seismic dissipative and isolation devices.
+• RCC-CW: two studies on seismic dissipative and isolation devices.